databrickslabs/dbldatagen/docs/core/getting-started.md

 # Getting started

-This walkthrough builds a small two-table dataset — `customers` and `orders`, joined by a foreign key — and generates it with Spark.
-It's the canonical example referenced throughout these docs.
+This walkthrough builds a small two-table dataset spec (`customers` and `orders`) joined by a foreign key using dbldatagen's core modules.
+Data is then generated from the spec with Spark.

 ## Prerequisites